National-scale, comprehensive information on the condition, change and trajectory of our environment.

 All gridded data can be accessed and downloaded via NCI’s THREDDS service in NetCDF4 format.
 If you are familiar with these then you can directly access our data catalogue.
 You can find annual files with data at the highest temporal and spatial time step available.
 To access the gridded annual maps you can also follow the Direct Download Links below.
 If you are not familiar with the NCI THREDDS you can find a good description here.
 Various software packages have native or external utilities to read NetCDF format, including QGIS, ArcGIS (instructions here), Matlab, Python, and ENVI/IDL.
 You can find a partial (if somewhat dated) list of processing and viewing software here.

-- Tree cover (annual mapping): direct download (>500 MB) or THREDDS
+- Snow cover (annual average): direct download or THREDDS

 - Fire intensity (annual maxima): direct download or THREDDS